 The Public Art Committee is a standing committee of the Arts Commission, made up of three Arts Commissioners and six community members that possess a variety of expertise related to public art.
 The Public Art Committee provides recommendations to the Arts Commission on artist selection for Percent for Art Commissions and the Percent for Art Budget.

 The Committee's normal meeting schedule is the third Monday of each month at Ken Edwards Center, 5:00 p.m.
 During the coronavirus emergency, all standing boards and commissions have been put on hold except for urgent matters.
 Schedules posted here.

 Art is something that makes you breathe with a different kind of happiness.Anni Albers

 Policy & Planning

 We’re always looking for ways to remain fresh.
-That’s why we’re excited to announce our 2019 Cultural Plan.
-This yearlong process will help craft a collective vision for the future of art in Santa Monica, and will seek input from our valued community members.
+That’s why we’re excited to be working on our next Cultural Plan.
+This process will help craft a collective vision for the future of art in Santa Monica, and will seek input from our valued community members.
 That means you!
 Stay tuned.

 Art and love are the same thing: it’s the process of seeing yourself in things that are not you.Chuck Klosterman

 Q: Where can I rent space in Santa Monica for my rehearsal/performance/concert/exhibit/fundraiser?